Getting Started

 • Storage: SSD 1 TB

 The table shows some typical measurement scenarios and corresponding values, most of them are split between the reading time from the USB and the post-processing time taken by the software.
-Currently, the 4-bit depth requires most post-processing due to the packing of the data in bytes and the need to unpack this data.
+Currently, the 4-bit levels requires most post-processing due to the packing of the data in bytes and the need to unpack this data.
 In most scenarios, a read-out speed can be obtained that is fairly close to the theoretical value.
 In case of 1-bit depth, the data is stored locally in the FPGA before being transmitted to the PC; in this case the read-out speed is not separated from the total speed.
 Saving to disk and streaming through TCP/IP have a slight overhead, mainly dependent on the performance of the PC.
 The time with saving is the time until the system is ready for a new measurement; it might be that the software is still writing the images to disk in the background.

 Measurement settings Time without saving Time with saving Time with streaming